The-Academic-Observatory/observatory-platform/docs/api/api_tutorial.md

 dataset = api.get_dataset(dataset_id)
 ```

 A list of Dataset objects can be retrieved using `get_datasets`.
 A limit on the number of results returned must be specified.
-The telescope ID can optionally be specified to limit results to a given Telescope ID.
+The telescope ID can optionally be specified to limit results to a given Workflow ID.

 ```python
 telescope_id = 1